 The Compensation Committee has the sole authority to retain, amend the engagement with, and terminate any compensation consultant to be used to assist in the evaluation of director, CEO or executive officer compensation, including employment contracts and change in control provisions.
 The Compensation Committee has sole authority to approve the consultant's fees and other retention terms and has authority to cause the Company to pay the fees and expenses of such consultants.
-The Compensation Committee did not retain any compensation consultant for the fiscal year ending December 31, 2013.
+The Compensation Committee did not retain any compensation consultants for the fiscal year ending December 31, 2014.

-Each member of the Compensation Committee during the fiscal year ending December 31, 2014 was an "outside director" as defined under section 162(m) of the Code and was "independent" as defined in the applicable rules of the NYSE MKT and the SEC.
-The Compensation Committee held four meeting during the fiscal year ending December 31, 2013.
+Each member of the Compensation Committee during the fiscal year ending December 31, 2014 was an "outside director" as defined under section 162(m) of the Internal Revenue Code, as amended (the "Code") and was "independent" as defined in the applicable rules of the NYSE MKT and the SEC.
+The Compensation Committee held four meetings during the fiscal year ending December 31, 2014.